 Dr. Mansfield has worked on the development of a microscale thermogravimetric analyzer (micro-TGA) since she began at NIST in 2007.
 Microscale-TGA is based on piezoelectric materials, which can be used to determine the mass of a sample on the order of a microgram.
 The initial work in this area was based on cycling the piezoelectric microbalances in a furnace.
 This work was published in Analytical Chemistry, along with supporting publications on nanomaterial analysis in conventional TGA systems.
 After successful measurements, Dr. Mansfield began work towards characterization of nanoparticle surface coatings using microscale TGA.
 Simultaneously, development of the instrumentation to include continuous measurements in a tube furnace, as well as continuous measurements where the heater is built into the piezoelectric have been pursued.
 A good summary of this work can be found in the following SPIE Newsroom article:

 Dr. Mansfield also has a strong interest in characterization of materials using TGA.
 She has participated in international round robin evaluations of nanomaterial reference materials, as well as providing certifying measurements for the single-wall carbon nanotube NIST Standard Reference Material.
 Along with extensive carbon nanotube characterization, she has characterized biochar as part of a partnership with the University of Colorado- Boulder's Environmental Engineering Department, nanoparticle composites with Kansas State University and cellulose materials for the National Renewable Energy Laboratory.
-Dr. Mansfield serves on the ASTM committee for Thermal Analysis (E37) as the chair of the Reference Material sub-committee.
+Dr. Mansfield serves on the ASTM Committee on Thermal Analysis (E37) as second vice chair of the committee and chair of the Reference material subcommittee.